Jonijakob/shortfin/README.md

-## shortfin a system to control and track 3d prints prograss
+## shortfin a system to control and track 3d prints progress
 this frimware can be contol by serial Gcode command to move cameras in to axis
 ## Features: